ryanmasondavies/Handsy/README.md

     [button tap];

+-tap, by default, performs the gesture in the center of the given view.
-In order to press at a certain position, the following code could be used:
+In order to tap a certain position, the following code could be used:

     [button tapAtPosition:CGPoint(32, 32)];

-Or to tap in the center of the button:

-    [button tapAtPosition:[button center]];

 This library uses private APIs, and so should not be used in production.
 However, it serves as very useful during testing.
 A big thanks to the Square crew, as much of the implementation is extracted from KIF (https://github.com/square/KIF).